This is traveling by bus, from Ho Chi Minh City in Vietnam to Phnom Penh City in Cambodia. Click here to go to Table of Contents of this page.

 Phnom Penh has no central bus terminal.
 Each bus line has its own parking spot beside the street in front of its ticket office, or it has its own parking compound that serves as its bus terminal and waiting station.

-The ticket offices and waiting stations of Kumho Samco Buslines, Sapaco Tourist Company and other bus lines that serve the Saigon - Phnom Penh - Saigon route are just beside one another in Phnom Penh, at the Preah Sihanouk Boulevard.
+The ticket offices and waiting stations of Kumho Samco Buslines, Sapaco Tourist Company and other bus lines that serve the Ho Chi Minh City and Phnom Penh highway route are just beside one another in Phnom Penh, at the Preah Sihanouk Boulevard.
 Passengers board the buses and also disembark here.

-Other popular bus companys, such as the Giant Ibis Transport and the Cambodia Asia Travel Company that operates the Mekong Express buses have ticket offices, waiting stations or bus terminals along the Riverfront (Sisowath Quay) of Phnom Penh.
+Other popular bus companys, such as the Giant Ibis Transport and the Cambodia Asia Travel Company that operates the Mekong Express buses have ticket offices, waiting stations or bus terminals along the Sisowath Quay (popular to tourists as the "Riverfront") of Phnom Penh.

 Another prominent bus company is the Sorya Transport Company.
 Its ticket office and bus terminal is located near the Phnom Penh Central Market.